 To quantify each participant’s probability of guessing, we computed the proportion of signer-to-target (correct) and signer-to-distracter (incorrect) shifts for each child.
 Previous work using the Looking-while-Listening paradigm could not easily compute these values, since the task did not include a center fixation point.
 We then used a latent mixture model in which we assumed that the observed data (children’s initial shifts away from the signer) were generated by two processes (guessing and knowledge) that had different overall probabilities of success, with the “guessing group” having a probability of 50% and the “knowledge” group having a probability > 50%.
 The group membership of each participant was a latent variable inferred based on that participant’s proportion of correct signer-to-target shifts relative to the overall proportion of correct shifts across all participants (see Lee & Wagenmakers [2013] for a detailed discussion of this modeling approach).
 We then used each participant’s inferred group membership to weight participants proportional to our belief that they were guessing.
-It is important to point out that we use this approach only in the analysis of RT because we think that “guessing behavior” is part of the underlying process of interest when measuring children’s accuracy on the VLP task.
+It is important to point out that we use this approach only in the analysis of RT, given our assumption that “guessing behavior” is integral to our measure of children’s mean accuracy in the VLP task, but not to our measure of mean RT which is based on correct trials.

 In all of the Bayesian linear models, we assume that each outcome variable (mean accuracies and RTs for each participant) is drawn from a Gaussian distribution with a mean, μ, and a standard deviation, σ.
 The mean is generated by a linear function consisting of an intercept term, α, which encodes the expected value of the outcome variable when the predictor is zero, and a slope term, β, which encodes the expected change in the outcome with each unit change in the predictor (i.e., the strength of association).
 We use vague priors for the intercept and the standard deviation, allowing the model to consider a wide range of plausible values.